mikey-t/dotnet-react-generator/readme.md

 - Remove hosts entry
 - Remove generated certificate

-## NPX gotcha
+## NPX Gotchas

+- Depending on what version of npm you have installed, if you have run the npx command before and there's a new version available, `npx` won't get the new version unless you explicitly add `@latest` (or specific version) to the command, or explicitly clear your npx cache.
-If you run npx within an existing node project it will look in the project-local node_modules bin and won't find dotnet-react-generator.
+- If you run npx within an existing node project it will look in the project-local node_modules bin and won't find dotnet-react-generator.
 You must run it from a non-node project directory.

 ## TODO